onCodeDesign/AppInfra-Training/.Practice/readme.md

 ### 4.3.
 Create a console command that sets the status of all orders of a customer

- - We can hardcode the status that will be set OR read it from console
+ - Create a new operation in the `OrderingService` that sets the status of all orders of a customer
  - We should read some relevant info about the customer that we will use to find the orders to which we will change the status
+ - The new status should be read from the console OR hardcoded

-See the `SalesOrderHeaderStatusValues` class for the values of the `SalesOrderHeader.Status` property
+*See the `SalesOrderHeaderStatusValues` class for the values of the `SalesOrderHeader.Status` property*

 ------------------